-You may think that it’s enough to have a restaurant website with some pictures and contact information.
+You may think that it’s enough in 2023 to have a restaurant website with some pictures and contact information.
 But the truth is, if you want your restaurant to be successful in this day and age of online searches for food, you need a restaurant SEO strategy.

 Just having an online presence for your restaurant isn’t enough anymore.
 People need to find you quickly and easily across multiple platforms.
 When potential customers are looking for a place to eat and want to find you as quickly as possible, you must be on the first page of search results.
 75% of website clicks go to the restaurants on the first page of a Google search result or Google maps.